AdaCore/training_material/courses/rust_essentials/010_rust_essentials/03-language_quizzes.rst

        let b: u32 = a;
    }

+.. container:: animate

+   :color-green:`No error`

+   *But you may get a warning that line 7 is unreachable*

 ----------------------------------------
 Quiz 2: Is There a Compilation Error?
 ----------------------------------------

 .. code:: Rust
+   :number-lines: 2

    fn main() {
        let a = for n in 1..11 {
            println!("Pouet");
        };
    }

+.. container:: animate

+   :color-green:`No error`

 ----------------------------------------
 Quiz 3: Is There a Compilation Error?
 ----------------------------------------

 .. code:: Rust
+   :number-lines: 2

    fn main() {
        let a = for n in 1..11 {